irit-melodi/attelo/doc/input.rst

 Input format
 ============

-Input to attelo consists of two aligned files:
+Input to attelo consists of three files two of which are aligned:

 * an EDU input file with one line per discourse unit
+* a pairings file with one line per EDU *pair*
-* a features file with one line per EDU *pair*
+* a features file also with one line per EDU *pair*

-The pairs are defined via a list of "potential parent edus" that each edu can be associated with.

-Suppose we have three EDUs (e1, e2, e3), and they respectively list their potential parents as [e2, ROOT], [e1, e3], and [ROOT, e1].
-In this case, the first two rows of the features file would correspond to the e1 pairings, followed by another two rows for the e2 pairings, and a final two rows for the e3 pairings:

-1. e2,   e1
-2. ROOT, e1
-3. e1,   e2
-4. e3,   e2
-5. ROOT, e3
-6. 1,    e3

 EDU inputs
 ----------